 Our Forgotten Wealth:

-And then, she has an epiphany and places a fateful ad in the L.A.
-Times: Drama Student in Need of Rm & Brd in Exchange of Hskpg.
-She meets some crazy dangerous men, a few zany women, and ultimately meets Emma, an 80-year-old, mysterious woman whom she moves in with.
-Emma becomes the consummate mentor and changes the course of Sandra’s life.
+After consulting the I Ching, she places an add in the L.A.
+Times: “Drama Student in need of Rm & Brd in exchange for Hskpg” She meets some crazy dangerous men, a few zany women, and ultimately meets Emma, an 80-year-old, mysterious woman whom she moves in with.
+Emma is stable, a bit stoic, but a mother figure Sandra never had.

 Unfortunately, these examples are a contrast to what has been the norm in our culture.
 The lack of value we have placed on our seniors is an embarrassment.
 We show our lack of respect by shoving our elders into unqualified residential homes; where they are many times ignored, not only staff, but by family members who only come to visit on rare occasions – and usually out of guilt.
 The conditions of these “homes” are, often times atrocious.
 The food has little or no nutritional value; and there is sparse mental, emotional or physical stimulation to keep their minds sharp and their bodies strong.
-On average, only if you have significant funds are you able to place an elder into a home where they are treated with some dignity.
+On average, only if you have significant funds are you able to place an elder into a home where they are treated with dignity.

-When you think about it, is it not our responsibility to insure that our elders’ needs are taken care of –– so they can be useful and be an asset rather than a deficit?
+When you think about it, is it not our responsibility to insure that our elders’ needs are taken care of –– so they can be useful –– be an asset rather than a deficit?
 Are we so oblivious to think that someday, we may be in the same situation?

 In Pushing Upward, Sandra didn’t focus on how old Emma was, or how many wrinkles she had, she focused on Emma’s wisdom and direction, her ability to guide and provide Sandra with a path of least resistance.
 Is this not the role of the elder – to share their knowledge and experience with the youth?